-The Kárahnjúkar Hydropower Project will create the Kárahnjúkar Power Plant to provide 4600 GWh of electricity annually to a nearby aluminum smelting plant.
+The Kárahnjúkar Hydropower Project created the Kárahnjúkar Power Plant to provide 4600 GWh of electricity annually to a nearby aluminum smelting plant.
 Three dams feed the main Hálslón reservoir and several other dams join the outflow in a combined headrace tunnel to an intake.
 The intake water travels to the powerhouse through two steel-line vertical shafts and exits from a tailrace tunnel that empties into the Jökulsá i Fljótsdal River.

 Project owner Landsvirkjun awarded the construction contract for the hydroelectric project to the Iceland branch of Impregilo S.p.A.
 The contractor awarded the contract to Robbins for three Robbins Main Beam High Performance TBMs for three lengths of tunnel.

 The machines began boring between April and September 2004 in basalt, moberg, and pillow lava geology up to 300 Mpa (44,000 psi) UCS.
 A number of fault lines and water inflows were encountered during boring, though the machines made good progress.

 All three TBMs were the first ever machines designed with back-loading cutterheadsfor 19” cutters.
 The successful design increased cutter life and reduced the time needed for cutter changes.
 All of the TBMs were equipped with probe and roof drilling capabilities and were specially designed for the ground conditions.
 The cutterhead designs featured rock deflectors to protect the cutterhead from fractured and blocky ground, as well as abrasion-resistant wear plates and carbide buttons to bore in abrasive rock.